 Why did a society architect design a commercial building for a furniture/upholstery business?
 The specific links may never be known.
-Eschweiler lived in close proximity with the Weise's, at least for periods of time, and the two may have shared a client base; Eschweiler designing houses that Paul Weise helped to furnish.
-Bur residential commissions were not the only work Eschweiler took on.
-His connections led to such projects including the Milwaukee Gas Light Company Plant in the Menomonee Valley in 1902-1903, the Wisconsin Telephone Company Building in 1905 (formerly located at 735 North Fifth Street, razed), St. Rose Church in Racine in 1903, and Plymouth Congregational Church in 1913.
+Eschweiler lived in close proximity with the Weise's, at least for periods of time, and the two men were said to be friends..
+But residential commissions were not the only work Eschweiler took on.
+His connections led to such projects as the Milwaukee Gas Light Company Plant in the Menomonee Valley in 1902-1903, the Wisconsin Telephone Company Building in 1905 (formerly located at 735 North Fifth Street, razed), St. Rose Church in Racine in 1903, and Plymouth Congregational Church in 1913.
 As best as can be determined through remaining records, Eschweiler never embarked on the design of small scale commercial buildings like the Weise building.
 The typical commercial commissions were ones from big corporations and placed Eschweiler in the forefront of Milwaukee's architects.
 The Weise building stands as a unique commission, almost as if done as a special favor.
 A building designed by Eschweiler would have been a feather in Weise's cap as it were and would have resonated well his upscale clientele.